 The third most important thing to consider before buying filters for a Mavic Pro or Mavic Pro Platinum is to buy as large of a filter kit as you can afford.
 The bigger the better obviously, but here is why.
 In a larger filter kit, you will get a wider range of ND filters so you can choose the right one for how bright your scene is.
-The light changes all day long and from day to day – if you want the best footage – more filters the better.
-I have this filter set which has ever filter I need.
+The light changes all day long and from day to day – if you want the best footage – the more filters the better.
+I have this filter set that has every filter I need.

 The Filters I use the most: